logseq/handbooks/how-to-write-handbook.md

 ## Root

-In the root directory, there is a global configuration file `docs/config.edn` that describes the basic meta information of handbook.
+In the handbook root directory (`./docs`), there is a global configuration file `docs/config.edn` that describes the basic meta information of handbook.

 ```clojure